8/1/2024

 Operator

-Ladies and gentlemen, thank you for standing by, and welcome to the MGIC Investment Corporation Second Quarter 2024 earnings call.
+Ladies and gentlemen, thank you for standing by and welcome to the MGIC Investment Corporation second quarter 2024 earnings call.
 At this time, all participants have been placed on mute to prevent any background noise.
 At the end of today's presentation, we'll have a question and answer session.
 To ask a question during the session, you will need to press star one one on your telephone.
-You will then hear an automated message advising that your hand has been raised.
-To withdraw your question, please press star one one again.
-Please be advised that today's conference is being recorded.
-I'll now turn the conference over to Diana Higgins, head of investor relations.
-Please go ahead.
+You will then hear an automated message advising that your hand has been raised. to withdraw your question please press star 1 1 again please be advised that today's conference is being recorded I'll now turn the conference over to Diana Higgins head of investor relations please go ahead Thank You Andrew good morning and welcome everyone thank you for your interest in MGIC

 speaker